FreedomIntelligence/EasyMED/README.md

 # Acknowledgements

-We thank the clinical experts, standardized patient instructors, and medical students who contributed to the dataset construction and evaluation.
+We thank the clinical experts, standardized patient instructors, medical students, and collaborators who contributed to the construction and evaluation of this project.

 ---